trychlos/pwix-forms/README.md

         On fields, the package is able to automatically append the indicator on the right of the field.

+    - `Forms.C.ShowStatus.TRANSPARENT`

+        Do not show any status indicator, but make it transparent allowing the user interface to keept a consistent width.

     Defaults to `Forms.C.ShowStatus.INDICATOR`.

     `pwix:forms` is able to automagically add a status indicator on the right of each field, unless this feature is disabled by the package configuration, or at the `Checker` level, or individually for each field.